MR

 FAQs on Withholding Tax RRSP

-Is there a withholding tax on RRSP?
+Is there a withholding tax on RRSPs?

 Yes, you are subject to withholding tax on RRSP withdrawals, but the rate depends on where you live and how much you withdraw.